 Group therapy is held on a daily basis in our hospital in Columbus.
 These sessions are designed to bring patients together in a group setting where they can share their experiences and explore different ways of coping.
 Mood stabilization, coping skills, and daily living skills are examples of topics that may be covered during these group sessions.

 Family therapy at our treatment center is a time designated to helping patients and their loved ones learn how to communicate in a positive way, while also providing family members with education on what PTSD is and how they can best support their loved one.

 Continuing Care and Levels of Treatment

 At our hospital for PTSD in Columbus, we understand that leaving a treatment center can be intimidating for our patients as they face the challenge of returning to their everyday lives.
 For patients who are recovering from post-traumatic stress disorder, this can be an especially anxiety-provoking time as they have to leave an environment where they knew they were safe at all times and return to the outside world where they may encounter triggers and other stressors.
 In order to ensure the utmost comfort possible during this process, your treatment team will work with you in deciding what the next step in your recovery should be.
-Some patients will benefit from entering into a partial hospitalization program (PHP) or an intensive outpatient program (IOP).
-These two treatment options are designed to help patients slowly integrate back into their community while still spending most of their day in our outpatient programs.
+Some patients will benefit from entering into an intensive outpatient program (IOP) designed to help patients slowly integrate back into their community while still spending most of their day in our outpatient program.
 Other patients may be at a point where they are ready to return home.
 For these individuals, our case management team will work towards finding appropriate support groups and any other outside resources that may be helpful in continuing your recovery process.